 - Only a thirty-minute drive from Bulawayo, Chipangali Wildlife Orphanage and Research Centre is home to orphaned and sick animals such as lion, cheetah, leopard, black rhino, different antelope species and a variety of birds.

 Geography of BulawayoBulawayo is located on a plain in the south-west of Zimbabwe, near the watershed between the Zambezi and the Limpopo drainage basins.
 Bulawayo slopes gently down to the north and north-west, whereas the south of the city is hillier, merging into the Matobo Hills.
-At an altitude of 1,350m above the sea level and mostly cooled by a south-eastern airflow, Bulawayo enjoys a very agreeable subtropical climate.
+At an altitude of 1,350m above sea level and mostly cooled by a south-eastern airflow, Bulawayo enjoys a very agreeable subtropical climate.

-The Ndebele were outnumbered by Rhodes’ forces and had to retreat into the Matobo Hills.
+The Ndebele were outnumbered by Rhodes’ forces, and had to retreat into the Matobo Hills.
 However, their guerrilla resistance from the hills forced Rhodes to make concessions when he eventually negotiated peace.
 Nevertheless, only one year later the nation was officially named ‘Rhodesia’ after its colonial ruler, and a white-minority government attracted more and more European settlers.

+Over the next century, Bulawayo played less of a part in the country’s development.
 In the in the war of liberation, in the 1970s, Bulawayo was closely associated with the ZAPU forces, led by Joshua Nkomo.

-Economical development of BulawayoDue to its railway connections to Zambia, Botswana and South Africa, Bulawayo used to be an important hub of Zimbabwe’s transport and economy.
+Economical development of BulawayoDue to its railway connections to Zambia, Botswana and South Africa Bulawayo used to be an important hub of Zimbabwe’s transport and economy.
 It was home to many big concerns and industries like metal engineering and textiles.